VestOfHolding/Pathfinder2EOversights/README.md

 * `p.26` in Step 7: "Likewise, record your character's **their** armor proficiencies in the...".
 Word should be deleted.
 * `p.34` in Society: "**Today's dwarves today** retain".
 Remove one of the "today"s.
 * `p.41` in Universal Longevity: "changing the skills you selected with **Elven Longevity** and Expert Longevity".
 Is this meant to be referencing **Ancestral Longevity**?
 * ~`p.44` in Gnome Weapon Familiarity: "You are trained with the glaive and kukri.
 In addition, you gain access to all uncommon gnome weapons."
 The kukri doesn't have the gnome tag, and is uncommon.
-Is it just missing the gnome tag then?~ Fixed with [Upcoming official errata](https://www.reddit.com/r/Pathfinder2e/comments/dn60yw/errata_discussion_from_the_paizo_stream/).
+Is it just missing the gnome tag then?~ Updated with [official errata](https://paizo.com/community/blog/v5748dyo6sgzq?Core-Rulebook-Errata-Round-1).
 ---
 * `p.52` and `p.59`: Halfling and Orc Weapon Familiarity ancestry feats are missing the line "For the purpose of determining your proficiency."
 * ~`p.62` in "Field Medic" description: "You gain the **Battle Medic** skill feat."
-The feat as listed on `p.258` is named **Battle Medicine**.~ Fixed with [Upcoming official errata](https://www.reddit.com/r/Pathfinder2e/comments/dn60yw/errata_discussion_from_the_paizo_stream/).
+The feat as listed on `p.258` is named **Battle Medicine**.~ Fixed with [official errata](https://paizo.com/community/blog/v5748dyo6sgzq?Core-Rulebook-Errata-Round-1).
 * `p.73` in Chirurgeon research field: "lesser antidote, less antiplague, or **lesser** elixir of life".
 This should be **minor** elixir of life, right?
 Found by [/u/HereWeGoTeddy on Reddit](https://www.reddit.com/r/Pathfinder2e/comments/ciqr0d/chirurgeon_class_feature_gives_lesser_elixir_of/).
 * `p.75` in Perpetual Infusions: "Mutagenist: Choose two of the following formulas: lesser bestial mutagen, **lesser bullheaded mutagen**...".
 There is no bullheaded mutagen in this book.
 * `p.75` in Perpetual Infusions in Bomber: "lesser bottled lightning, **lesser liquid ice**, lesser tanglefoot bag...".
 Should be "**lesser frost vial**".